MnkshiSuresh/FrontEndInternship_Works/README.md

 # FrontEndInternship_Works
-Developed an exact replica of randomly assigned website as part of internship.
+Developed exact replicas of randomly assigned website as part of internship.